spcourse/sp1/modules/numbers/en/primes/index.md

 ## Problem analysis

-Take a couple of minutes of time, before any coding, to draw the problem with **pen and paper**.
-Illustrate how you would take on this problem and how you would divide the problem into smaller and simpler steps.
-The specification already provides some hints to that goal!
+As always, take a couple of minutes of time, before any coding, to draw the problem with **pen and paper**.
+How would you divide the problem into smaller and simpler steps.

-For this assignment we'll guide you through some of the steps required to find the final solution.
+In this assignment, for one last time we'll guide you through some of the steps.

 ## Step 1: prime-check